Leclerc MBT AMX-56

 The Leclerc is a main battle tank (MBT) designed, developed and manufactured by the French Company Nexter Systems.
 The Leclerc is in service with the French Army and the army of the United Arab Emirates.
 The first production of this tank began in 1991 and enters in service with the French Army in 1992 to replace the old AMX-30.
 The French Army has a total of 406 Leclerc’s and the United Arab Emirates Army has 388.
-The Leclerc incorporates the most modern technologies to reach a high level in terms of mobility, firepower and protection.
-The weapon system integrates the latest generation of optimized fire computer equipment to provide very great effectiveness in the duel against the entire adversary armoured tank in all weather conditions during night and day at a maximum effective range of 3,000 m.
-This tank can perform all the tasks of the modern battlefield in extreme weather of hot or cold regions.
+The Leclerc incorporates the most modern technologies to reach a high level in terms of mobility, firepower, and protection.
+The weapon system integrates the latest generation of optimized fire computer equipment to provide very great effectiveness in the duel against the entire adversary armored tank in all weather conditions during night and day at a maximum effective range of 3,000 m.
+This tank can perform all the tasks of the modern battlefield in extreme weather in hot or cold regions.
 In September 2020, it was announced that the United Arab Emirates donates 80 Leclerc MBTs to Jordan.

 Leclerc MBT variants:

-- Leclerc T1 and T2: the pre-production variant. was only built in 17 copies.
+- Leclerc T1 and T2: the pre-production variant. was only built-in 17 copies.